girobusan/latid/docs/en/gui_design_limitations.md

 No `location` and hash
 ------------

 Location does not change in GUI.
-Rather, hash is used to keep location info.
+Instead, the hash is used to keep location info.
 If you want to check location in your custom script **and** use it in preview mode, you may add alternative routine to check location in preview, by parsing hash.